 ITS, licensed

-Both PC5-only-based positioning solutions and combination of Uu- and PC5-based positioning solutions were considered for study of sidelink positioning.
+Both PC5-only-based positioning solutions and combination of Uu- and PC5-based positioning solutions are considered for study of sidelink positioning.

-For evaluations, in-coverage and out-of-coverage scenarios were prioritized.
-Further, for evaluation of V2X and public safety use-cases, at least in-coverage and out-of-coverage scenarios were considered, while for evaluation of IIoT and commercial use-cases, at least in-coverage scenarios were considered.
+For evaluations, in-coverage and out-of-coverage scenarios are prioritized.
+Further, for evaluation of V2X and public safety use-cases, at least in-coverage and out-of-coverage scenarios are considered, while for evaluation of IIoT and commercial use-cases, at least in-coverage scenarios are considered.

-For evaluations, operation in FR1 bands and FR2 bands with channel bandwidths of up to 100 MHz and 400 MHz respectively were considered.
+For evaluations, operation in FR1 bands and FR2 bands with channel bandwidths of up to 100 MHz and 400 MHz respectively are considered.

-For evaluations of relative positioning, the horizontal plane was assumed to be parallel to the ground.
+For evaluations of relative positioning, the horizontal plane is assumed to be parallel to the ground.

 For this study, requirements on positioning accuracy are expressed as accuracy requirements in terms of percentiles of UEs for one or more of the following metrics: